Why Are Anxiety And Depression Closely Connected In Many Ways?

 The body becomes "hyped up" by your reaction to the situation, and your senses go into a sort of overdrive that is unlike the depression of the system that happens when you suffer from clinical depression.

-Depression disorder actually slows the body in some ways, making you feel sluggish rather than ready to run or fight, and hopeless rather than actively panicked or fearful.
-If you have been suffering from anxiety attacks, the attacks themselves may lead to depression because of the hopelessness that you feel at the hands of the attacks and because of the fears that are associated with possibly having another attack.
+Suppose you have been suffering from anxiety attacks.
+In that case, the attacks themselves may lead to depression because of the hopelessness that you feel at the hands of the attacks and because of the fears that are associated with possibly having another attack.

 Depression is not a constant state of being, nor is anxiety.
-You might think that because you have a good number of "good days" your depressive days are just bad moments that will pass, however, depression can become worse over time if it is not treated and taken care of, and can lead to suicide if left untreated long enough.
+You might think that because you have a good number of "good days," your depressive days are just bad moments that will pass; however, depression can become worse over time if it is not treated and taken care of and can lead to suicide if left untreated long enough.

-Depression and Obesity often come Hand in Hand
+Depression and Obesity often come Hand in Hand.

 In fact, research suggests that when someone suffers from depression, their amygdala may actually become hyperactive.